 In order to ensure that EMSA is able to bill its patients in a timely manner, the contractor is required to provide EMSA with accurately completed patient care forms.
 The minimum information required on a patient care form in order for it to be accepted by EMSA includes either (1) a correct name or (2) a correct social security number with a correct date of birth.
 Additionally, every ePCR must have a correct patient address or a correct patient telephone number; and, the signature of the patient or responsible party or a clearly stated reason why the patient is unable to sign.
 CMS is considering rule changes regarding patient signatures.
-It is expected that the contractor will comply with all such rule changes which are within the reasonable control of the contractor ePCR's are to be forwarded to EMSA electronically as soon as the contractor deems the e-PCR to be complete (i.e., meets EMSA's billing requirements).
+It is expected that the contractor will comply with all such rule changes which are within the reasonable control of the contractor deems the e-PCR to be complete (i.e., meets EMSA's billing requirements).

-EMSA will deduct from the contractor's payment \$250.00 \$350.00 for for every ePCR that is not accurately completed (as described above) and electronically submitted to EMSA within fifteen five (155) days of the date of service.
+EMSA will deduct from the contractor's payment $\frac{250.00}{350.00}$ for for every ePCR that is not accurately completed (as described above) and electronically submitted to EMSA within fifteen five (155) days of the date of service.
 It is generally expected that ePCRs will be submitted to EMSA at the earliest possible time so as not to delay EMSA's billing operations.
-If EMSA should have to return an ePCR to the contractor because the information provided is insufficient for billing, the contractor will have four Three business days to return the ticket to EMSA or fifteen five (155) days after the date of service, whichever is later.
+If EMSA should have to return an ePCR to the contractor because the information provided is insufficient for billing, the contractor will have four three business days to return the ticket to EMSA or fifteen five (155) days after the date of service, whichever is later.